-Once you’ve reached the right people with your social media campaign, it’s time to take a look at engagement.
+Once you’ve reached the right people with your campaign, it’s time to make them react to your message.

-Can you imagine any social media network without a “thumbs-up” or “hearts”?
+Can you imagine social networks without thumbs up or hearts?

 Likes are the basic metric when it comes to assessing your marketing performance.
-A high number of likes is an indicator for the social media algorithms to take a deeper look at your content and possibly position it higher on users’ newsfeed.
+A high number of likes is an indicator for algorithms to take a deeper look at your content and possibly position it higher on users’ newsfeed.

-Comments are a bit more valuable in terms of positioning your messages than likes as it requires a bit more energy to leave a comment than simply hit the like button.
+Comments are a bit more valuable in terms of positioning your messages than likes as it requires more energy to leave a comment than simply hit the like button.

-People are talking about your brand, not only on your social media channels, but also in different places, where you might not be present.
+People are talking about your brand, not only on your social platforms, but also in different places, where you might not be present.
 Your job is to find those comments and keep an eye on them.

 This social media KPI shows how high your brand awareness and popularity is.
 Being able to spark a discussion in places where you are not socially active is an indicator of the popularity of your brand.